Goosh58/CEOI-package/README.md

 Note: The C executables will ONLY run in WinXP or Vista.
 Someone who can fix this is most welcome to pitch in.
 The random number generator also needs some scrutiny.
-The for it is easily viewed in theCEONotes text file.
+The code for it is easily viewed in theCEONotes text file.
 Otherwise, everything you need to know is in the text files.
 Most importantly, you MUST use a Nonproportional font, else the table columns won't line up properly.